What are we doing to green the grid?

 The ISO is committed to supporting important energy and environmental policies while maintaining reliability through a resilient power grid system.

-ISO advanced market systems automatically balance supply and demand for electricity every five minutes, dispatching the least-cost resources.
-In October, this voluntary energy imbalance market service will be available to other grids operating in the West as a way to share reserves and integrate renewable resources across a larger geographic region--reliably and efficiently.
-Learn more about EIM
+ISO advanced market systems automatically balance supply and demand for electricity every fifteen minutes, dispatching the least-cost resources every 5-minutes.
+In November, 2014 this voluntary energy imbalance market service became available to other grids operating in the West as a way to share reserves and integrate renewable resources across a larger geographic region--reliably and efficiently.

 Integrating renewables reliably